Chicken Gravy Recipe – No Drippings Needed!

 Adding Soy Sauce to Gravy

 Soy Sauce is a great ingredient to add to gravy because it enhances the other flavors and adds umami.
 You won’t be able to detect it, it will just make the gravy taste great.
-You can also use Worcestershire Sauce if needed.
+You can also use Worcestershire Sauce.

 Storage